SalesforceSFDC/Apex/README.md

 }
 ```

+This pattern respects the bulk nature of the trigger by passing the Trigger.new collection to a set, then using the set in a single SOQL query.
+This pattern captures all incoming records within the request while limiting the number of SOQL queries.

 ### Correlating Records with Query Results in Bulk Triggers

 Use the Trigger.newMap and Trigger.oldMap ID-to-sObject maps to correlate records with query results.
 For example, this trigger from the sample quoting app uses Trigger.oldMap to create a set of unique IDs (Trigger.oldMap.keySet()).
 The set is then used as part of a query to create a list of quotes associated with the opportunities being processed by the trigger.
 For every quote returned by the query, the related opportunity is retrieved from Trigger.oldMap and prevented from being deleted: